 Fonts are our secret, delicious vice, aren’t they?
 We love love love our favorites, and even still, we always want more.
 But there are a series of practical considerations that go into picking the right font for the job, so your image has meaning and impact.
-Here are some tips for making good design decisions when it’s time to take your pretty jewels out of the box and put them to work.
+Here are some tips for making good font pairing decisions and putting fonts to work.
+Open a picture in the Editor and you can play along at home!

 With your direction set, you can start thinking about the mood or atmosphere you want to convey.
 Does your project require a serious mood or do you need to sprinkle in some delight?
 If you’ve got a serious information piece, you might pick Didact Gothic, Tahoma, or Arial.
 These fonts have clean and simple characters that convey words earnestly.
 On the other hand, if your project calls for more levity, you might pick a font like La Belle Aurore, Sue Ellen Francisco, or Amatic Small Caps.
 These fonts brighten the mood with handwritten characteristics and cheerful whimsy.